-Candidates whose applications are reviewed positively by the Selection Committee will be offered a telephone/Skype interview.
+Candidates whose applications are reviewed positively by the Selection Committee will be offered a Zoom interview.
 In accordance with APPIC and NMS, our final rank order list will be finalized subsequent to the completion of all interviews.
-The final rank order list will then be submitted to NMS prior to the deadline of February 6th, 2019.
+The final rank order list will then be submitted to NMS in mid February per APPIC deadlines.

 Additional information about application procedures should be discussed with the Training Coordinator of NAU Counseling Services, Dr. Chris Margeson.
 Dr. Margeson can be reached at 928-523-2261 or by email at firstname.lastname@example.org.

 Flagstaff, AZ 86011.